Trending market topics

 Understanding the difference in tax payable as per revised tax slabs under the new tax regime

 As mentioned above, the budget has revised the tax slabs under the new tax regime in an attempt to make it more attractive to the taxpayers.
 Let us consider net tax payable at various levels to understand the difference in tax liability under each scenario.
-Direct-tax-2 The above calculation is done after considering the standard deduction of Rs.
+Key highlights of Budget 2023 The above calculation is done after considering the standard deduction of Rs.
 50,000 under A and C category and the same is not available under old slabs in the new tax regime.
 The final tax liability is after the addition of a health and education cess of 4% on the tax payable.
 Furthermore, taxpayers need to understand that the new tax regime does not provide the multiple benefits of deductions and exemptions which are still available in the old tax regime.
 Therefore, deductions like the 80C (Rs.1,50,000), 80D (Rs.
 25,000 or Rs.
 50,000), 80E, 80G, 80TTA, Section 24, etc. will significantly bring down the taxable income under the old tax regime ultimately reducing the tax liability.

 Other revisions in Direct Tax